zx80/flask-tester/docs/documentation.md

 ## Classes

-The implementation of these fixtures is based on five classes plus exceptions:
+The implementation of these fixtures is based on five classes, see the API documentation for further details:

 - `Authenticator` class to store test credentials.

-  Use `setPass` and `setToken` to add user credentials.

 - `RequestFlaskResponse` class to turn a `requests` response into a Flask-looking response, with the following attributes: `status_code`, `data`, `text`, `headers`, `cookies`, `is_json` and `json`.
 - `Client` abstract class to run test, with two implementations.

-  The class provides usual `get`, `post`… per-HTTP-method methods, and a more generic `request` method.

-  These methods expect the following named parameters:

-  - `login` for user login to use for authentication.
-  - `auth` for the authentication scheme to use for this request, otherwise allowed schemes are tried, with tokens first.
-  - `status` for the expected HTTP status code.

-- `FlaskClient` implementation class for internal tests.
+- `FlaskClient` implementation class for internal (`test_client`) tests.

-   This class is mostly the standard `test_client` with the above parameters extensions.

 - `RequestClient` implementation class for external (real HTTP) tests.

-  The path is relative to the URL provided to the constructor.

-  File parameters in `data`, with the format expected by the Flask test client, are turned into `files` parameters as expected by `requests`.
+## Exceptions

-- The following exceptions are defined:
+The following exceptions are defined and may be raised:

 - `FlaskTesterError` root class for exceptions.
 - `AuthError` authentication-related errors.

 ## See Also, or Not